Rent vs Buy in Illinois (2026 Cost Analysis + Calculator)

 Chicago vs downstate

-Downstate buyers face much shorter break-even periods due to low prices.
-The state's markets are economically distinct enough to require separate calculations.
+Downstate buyers face much shorter break-even periods due to low prices and somewhat lower tax rates.
+The state's markets are economically distinct enough to require separate calculations. $175K in Peoria vs $380K in Naperville are completely different decisions.

 Appreciation assumptions

-Population outmigration creates headwinds for Illinois appreciation vs growth states.
-Buyers should model conservative appreciation (2% to 3%) rather than national averages.
+Population outmigration creates headwinds for Illinois appreciation versus growth states.
+Buyers should model conservative appreciation (2% to 3%) rather than national averages of 4% to 5% when calculating break-even.

 HOA fees in condo buildings

-Enter your Illinois city, home price, property tax rate, and current rent to find your personal break-even point.
+Enter your Illinois city, home price, and actual property tax rate to find your break-even year.
+For two-flats, subtract your expected rental income from the ownership cost.

 Frequently Asked Questions